 The theorist Paul Virilio describes this condition as dromographic, an unsettled euphoria triggered by the sight of static landscapes while moving at speed.
-This is the perspective of the passenger, of the voyeur, of the driver and the pilot, and creates in us feelings of attraction and loss that lead to emotional catharsis.
+This is the perspective of the passenger, of the voyeur, of the pilot, and creates in us feelings of attraction and loss that lead to emotional catharsis.

 I read recently that Mussolini’s son Vittorio flew bombers in the Abyssinian war.
 He describes an attack: “I dropped an aerial torpedo right in the centre, and the group opened up just like flowering rose.”
 It’s an extraordinary cinematic evocation: the propeller’s hum, the bomb’s long arc, the bloody scattering of victims, the plane’s onward course, and the fragrant, corrupting equivocation of killing and blossoming.

 And this brings to mind a film I saw recently, of a Syrian boy whose community was the target of a bombing.
 He’s being interviewed, the camera shakes and pivots, he speaks of his dismembered grandmother, gestures to the rubble, to the sky.
 And then he inverts Vittorio’s line.
 Of his family, he says, “all of them were so beautiful, they gave off the scent of musk.”